xulihang/ImageTrans_plugins/README.md

 # ImageTrans_plugins

-ImageTrans_plugins
+This is the repo for ImageTrans plugins.

-How to use Sickzil-Machine
+## How to use Sickzil-Machine

 1. Download the Windows build of Sickzil-Machine server from [here](https://github.com/xulihang/SickZil-Machine/releases).
 2. Download plugins from [here](https://github.com/xulihang/ImageTrans_plugins/releases).